fwolling/PPGraw/python/README.md

 # PPGraw

-*PPGraw* is a Python tool developed for the analytical quality review of supposedly raw, unfiltered photoplethysmography signals, based on 7 multi-varied decision metrics.
-This directory contains an excerpt from the raw, unfiltered reference signals **ref_sample.p**, the Python tool itself **PPGraw.py**, a Jupyter notebook to visualize the reference signal, and a Jupyter notebook **show_review.ipynb** to run a quality review on the reference data.
+*PPGraw* is a Python tool developed for the analytical quality review of supposedly raw, unfiltered photoplethysmography signals.
+This directory contains an excerpt from the raw, unfiltered reference data **ref_sample.p**, the Python tool itself **PPGraw.py**, a Jupyter notebook **show_ref.ipynb** to visualize the reference signal, and a Jupyter notebook **show_review.ipynb** that runs a quality review on the reference data and details the 7 multi-varied decision metrics.

 ### Files
-* **ref_sample.p** is a Python Pickle file containing a 3-minute excerpt of the raw, unfiltered PPG reference signal
+* **ref_sample.p** is a Python Pickle file containing a 3-minute excerpt of the raw, unfiltered photoplethysmography reference data
 * **PPGraw.py** contains the Python class of the analytical tool *PPGraw* for the automated quality review of raw photoplethysmography signals
 * **show_ref.ipynb** is a Jupyter notebook that visualizes the provided reference data
-* **show_review.ipynb** is a Jupyter notebook that runs the quality review on the reference data
+* **show_review.ipynb** is a Jupyter notebook that runs the quality review on the reference data and details the 7 multi-varied decision metrics

 ### Download
 This GitHub repository provides the developed analytical tool *PPGraw*.